maateen/bangla-web-fonts/fonts/siyam-rupali/_index.md

 - Includes web-safe fallback options

 ## License
-This font is distributed under the GNU General Public License.
+This font is distributed under the [GNU GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.html).
 You can freely redistribute and modify it under the terms of the license.